Who We Are

 Make it Mariko (pronounced mah-ri-ko) is a Bay Area event production company focused on creating magical, meaningful, and unforgettable moments.

 Moments that make you feel, make you cry, make you laugh, give you perspective on life; moments that you’ll remember forever.
-We focus on weddings, nonprofit & arts events, San Francisco street festivals, corporate events, and weddings in the San Francisco Bay Area.
+We focus on nonprofit & arts events, San Francisco street festivals, corporate events, and weddings in the San Francisco Bay Area and beyond.

 Our founder Gina’s family has a motto: